biran922/Minesweeper/README.md

 # Minesweeper
-This is a mine sweeper game written in Java, the GUI was written using JavaFX.
-Minesweeper was built using Java and Javafx , written as an assigment in my second year Java course.
+This is a mine sweeper game written in Java, the GUI was written using JavaFX. written as an assigment in my second year Java course.

 mines package